California Farm Academy Apprenticeship Program

 Is this a paid position?
 How much can I expect to make?

 Yes, the apprentice will be a paid employee of the farm.
-Unless otherwise discussed, base pay starts at minimum wage and increases by $0.50 approximately every 6 months, pending a positive employer review.
-Apprentices should expect to work between 40 and 60 hours a week.
+Unless otherwise discussed, base pay starts at minimum wage and increases by $0.50 approximately every 6 months, pending a positive employer review and completion of hour requirements for that period.
+Apprentices should expect to work between 30 and 60 hours a week.
 Overtime and double-time wage compensation for agricultural workers applies to apprentices.
-Note that apprentices are not paid for the time that they spend in class.
+Note that apprentices are not required to be paid for the time that they spend in class.

-Additionally, veterans may be able to receive VA education benefits for housing and books and supplies for classes.
+Additionally, veterans may be eligible to receive VA education benefits for housing, books, and supplies for classes.

 Do I have to pay for tuition for coursework?